Fauzia-khan/Analysing-the-Sensitivity-of-the-SSTSS-Process/README.md

 7. **Data Statistics** - shows the distribution of fatality statistics from both D1 - (US) and D2 - (EU) Datasets.

+8. **Scenario Groups in SSTSS Process** - shows the definition of formulated 15 scenario groups in SSTSS Process along with examples.